 Many parents are concerned that their child’s overzealous focus on Minecraft minimizes their interests in other activities.

 When intense interests become problematic

 Intense interests can occasionally become obsessions and problematic for a child.
 One way to determine if your kid’s intense interest is problematic is to examine whether it is restricting her in social relationships, interfering with her performance at school, diminishing her interest and energy for all other activities, or isolating her from others.
-If kids are inflexible in their willingness to participate in other activities and seem to lack the ability to have fun when they’re not allowed to pursue their passion, it is time to act.
+If she is inflexible in her willingness to participate in other activities and seems to lack the ability to have fun when she is not allowed to pursue her passion, it is time to act.
 However for the most part, these intense interests have many positive features that can serve your child well in the present and in the future.